 You want to file an appeal when you don’t agree with a Medicare payment decision.

-Appeal forms with Medicare can seem intimidating; having a policy with us, you’ll have a team of Client Service Agents that can handle an appeal situation.
+Appeal forms with Medicare can seem intimidating; having a policy with us, our Client Care Team can handle an appeal situation.

 For those that don’t have a policy with us, you can find each appeal form online.
 Each level of appeal requires a separate form.